-Heidi, do you remember first time you heard about sustainable tourism, and your initial thoughts?
+Heidi, do you remember the first time you heard about sustainable tourism and your initial thoughts?

 That’s quite a trip down memory lane.
 At the time, the three pillars of sustainable tourism were more commonly packaged as ‘eco-tourism’.
 Admittedly a narrower interpretation of how we see sustainable tourism today, but this was more than 20 years ago.

 South Africa was on the brink of her first democratic election and was about to undergo rapid growth in arrivals.
 It made all the sense in the world to advocate for tourism that would protect the scenic beauty and wildlife the destination traded on while making sure economically marginalised local people living in rural areas or in protected natural areas received more of the money tourists spent in the country.

 Sustainability in urban tourism was not high on the agenda then – or at least not in South Africa.